John R. Davis Jr.: Ambassador

 Davis ended his service in Poland in July 1990, at the impending appointment of his successor, Thomas W. Simons Jr. Davis received the Distinguished Honor Award;the highest award the State Department confers, whose previous recipients include Philip Habib, Rozanne Ridgway and Lawrence Eagleburger.
-In presenting the award, Secretary of State James Baker referred to the historic times through which Davis had represented his country in Poland.
-In his remarks, Davis said that it is not often that one is paid for doing something one would happily do for nothing.
-Baker also said had their existed a parallel distinction destined for Ambassador’s wives, Helen Davis would be the one to receive it, and it was a great pity no such distinction had been established.

 In Nov 2019, former Director of National Intelligence Dan Coats said that “after Walesa, Gorbachev and John Paul II, the fourth person with the most critical role in bringing about the collapse of communism in Eastern Europe” is John Roger Davis Jr. Coats says “Ambassador Davis was a key participant in all of the events and much of the decision-making in Poland that led to the communist party retiring its flags and turning the central committee building into Poland’s first stock exchange.
 With his critical help, an entrenched power elite – with all the means of coercion at its disposal and the Red Army at its back – voluntarily and without violence relinquished power to democratic forces through peaceful negotiation.
 It was the first time such a thing had occurred in all of human history.

 Upon his return to the United States, Davis took a year off to be a diplomat in residence at Yale University.